cerner/fhir.cerner.com/content/authorization/tls-guidance.md

 The following requirements and recommendations apply to any software connecting to Cerner's implementation of HL7 FHIR or HL7 SMART.

-### Supported versions of HTTPS
+### Supported versions of HTTP

-Cerner currently supports the HTTPS 1.1 protocol.
+Cerner currently supports the HTTP 1.1 protocol.
 Connectivity to certain endpoints using newer versions __MAY__ be technically possible, but are not guaranteed to be available in all service deployments.

 ### TLS Versions and Cipher Suites